PatrickFis/Azure-Study-Notes/Azure Developer/Azure Developer Notes.md

 Fixing Intellisense with OmniSharp in VS Code (solution: Ctrl+Shift+P -> OmniSharp: Select Project -> select the Azure Study Notes project): https://stackoverflow.com/questions/29975152/intellisense-not-automatically-working-vscode

 Tables can be easily copied from the documentation using https://www.tablesgenerator.com/markdown_tables

+There are a variety of samples available on Github: https://github.com/Azure-Samples

 Various things to install:
 - .NET SDK 5.0/6.0